 - Removing the Battery

 - Upgrading the Hard Disk Drive

 - Upgrading the Optical (CD/DVD) Device

 - Upgrading the System Memory (RAM)

+- Changing the Optional LCD Back Covers

 Please make sure that you review each procedure before you perform it.

 Warranty Warning

 Please check with your service representative before undertaking any upgrade procedures to find out if this will VOID your warranty.